U.S. flag

 Increased susceptibility to bacterial infections, as manifested by recurrent episodes of bacterial infection.

-Decreased circulating IgG2 level
+Decreased circulating IgG2 concentration

 MedGen UID: